 Led by Julie’s Bicycle, it will be presented in Sweden thanks to a collaboration with visual artist and sustainability scientist Diego Galafassi and the Lund University Centre for Sustainability Studies (LUCSUS), supported by the Swedish Postcode Foundation.

-“We are all aware of the challenges we face due to climate change, but still it is difficult for most of us to change ingrained behavior.
-We believe that arts and culture are vital resources for behavioral change and has a role to play when it comes to climate change.
+“We are all aware of the challenges we face due to climate change, but still it is difficult for most of us to change ingrained behaviour.
+We believe that arts and culture are vital resources for behavioural change and has a role to play when it comes to climate change.
 We are therefore proud to support Julie’s Bicycle in their work to focus on cultural leadership development for climate action in Sweden and the Scandinavian region,” says Marie Dahllöf, Secretary General at the Swedish Postcode Foundation.

 The programme will feature: